Skip to content

 Key Takeaways

-The key difference between limited companies and unlimited companies is the extent to which the company’s owners are liable for its debts if the company cannot satisfy its debts.
-For limited companies, its owners’ liability will either be limited by the value of their shareholding in the company (a company limited by shares) or by an amount guaranteed at the point the company was incorporated (a company limited by guarantee).
-For unlimited companies, there is no limit to the owners’ liability for the companies debts.
+The key difference between limited companies and unlimited companies is the extent to which the company’s owners are liable for its debts if the company is unable to satisfy its debts.
+For limited companies, the owners’ liability is either limited by the value of their shareholding in the company (a company limited by shares) or by an amount guaranteed at the time the company was incorporated (a company limited by guarantee).
+For unlimited companies, there is no limit to the owners’ liability for the company’s debts.
 Indeed, the vast majority of companies trade using the limited by shares model.

 If you need help deciding if a limited or unlimited company is right for you, our experienced corporate lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today at 0808 196 8584 or visit our membership page.